Nanolx/NanoDroid/README.md

 your ROM/Kernel sets Selinux to permissive, as Magisk v11 does have it's own pseudo-enforcing Selinux mode.

-After enabling Magisk Hidereboot.
+After enabling MagiskHide reboot.

 Hiding Root from Apps
 =====================

-After enabling Magisk Hide and reboot go to MagiskManager again, you'll now notice a new 'MagiskHide' settings tab.
+After enabling MagiskHide and reboot go to MagiskManager again, you'll now notice a new 'MagiskHide' settings tab.
 In this tab you can select any application root should be hidden for.
 No reboot is required for this to take effect.